 Applying to Loyola

 To be admitted to any of the department's degree programs applicants must have demonstrated sufficient past academic achievement to give promise of successfully completing a degree program.
-In general, this minimally means a grade point average of 3.0 or better in previous academic work and scores on the Graduate Record Exam (GRE) exam above the median.
+In general, this minimally means a grade point average of 3.0 or better in previous academic work and three letters of recommendation.
 The department evaluates the complete portfolio of all applicants rather than depending on any single indicator, and we strongly encourage the submission of writing samples.
 Sociology-related work experience will also be seriously considered in the overall evaluation of the applicant's potential for graduate work.

 Application Requirements for the PhD Program